-All unframed flat items must be displayed in a locked, museum standard display case, which conforms to the requirements of the History of Science Museum (detailed specifications are available from the Collections Manager).
+All unframed flat items must be displayed in a locked, museum standard display case, which conforms to the requirements of the Museum of the History of Science (detailed specifications are available from the Collections Manager).
 Items will be supplied ready window-mounted or strapped to a card support, at the borrower's expense.